Loans to Trusts and Exclusion For Reassessment Of Property Taxes

 REVENUE AND TAXATION CODE SECTION 63.1: PARENT-CHILD AND GRANDPARENT-GRANDCHILD EXCLUSION QUESTIONS AND ANSWERS.

-Third party loans appear to be the best option for the beneficiaries that want to take advantage of proposition 58.
+Third party loans appear to be the best option for the beneficiaries that want to take advantage of Proposition 58 or Proposition 19.
 A family friend or a relative that is not one of the beneficiaries taking the real property as a distribution would be the best choice.
 Finding that person may be as difficult as finding a lender willing to lend to a trust.
 Commercial Loan Corporation is ready and willing to be the 3rd party lender needed for these transactions.
 We are fast (7 – 10 calendar day funding) and make the process simple.
 We charge no prepayment penalties and have no minimum number of day’s interest requirement.

 We prefer that the attorney be consulted throughout the process.
 Once we prepare loan documents, they are sent to the client and attorney before being forwarded to escrow for execution.
 This gives the client and attorney a chance to review the documents and make requests for changes.